w3c/wai-media-guide/content/transcripts.md

 If you don't have captions, you'll need transcription of the audio information.
 That's addressed in another page of this resource: [Transcribing Audio to Text](/media/av/transcribing/).

-Often you'll need to add visual information to the transcript, such as text that is in the video.
+Captions are generally written to be viewed along with the visual video.
+Transcripts should include important visual infomation for those not seeing the video.
+When you use captions to create transcripts, **usually you will need to add visual information to the transcript**, such as text that is in the video and speaker identification.

 ### Transcript File Format